-A change in career or field of work worries anyone, but a structured approach and exploration of practical options will help make these changes easier.
+A change in career or field of work worries anyone.
+Still, a structured approach and exploration of practical options will help make these changes easier.

 How to find a new career?

-Before taking serious steps, writing a resignation and looking for a job that will bother you after several months, it is worth asking yourself the magical question: if I owned all the money in the world, what would I do for myself?
+Before taking serious steps, like writing a resignation and looking for a job that probably will bother you after several months, Think.
+It is worth asking yourself the magical question: if I owned all the money in the world, what would I do for myself?

 Allow yourself to imagine after all this is a time of brainstorming.
-Make a list of all the things you could and would like to do, although in the beginning you are likely to think of something like vacationing in the tropical islands, spending time with children, etc.
+Make a list of all the things you could and would like to do.
+In the beginning, you are likely to think of something like vacationing in the tropical islands, spending time with children, etc.